-This Management Discussion and Analysis ("MD&A") should be read in conjunction with the annual consolidated financial statements of Canstar Resources Inc. (the "Company" or "Canstar") for the year ended June 30, 2020, and the annual consolidated financial statements for the year ended June 30, 2019 and related notes.
+This Management Discussion and Analysis ("MD&A") should be read in conjunction with the unaudited condensed interim financial statements of Canstar Resources Inc. (the "Company" or "Canstar") for the three months ended September 30, 2020, and the audited financial statements for the year ended June 30, 2020 and related notes.
 The Company's reporting currency is the Canadian dollar and all amounts in this MD&A are expressed in Canadian dollars.
-This MD&A is made as of October 23, 2020.
+This MD&A is made as of November 26, 2020.